 The spinoff trilogy of the Petaybee books, featuring Action Girl Yanaba Maddock's children, are far less dark than the originals.

 The original fairy tales of The Brothers Grimm were quite grim indeed.
 The versions published and told to children today are much lighter and less gory than the originals.
-Partially subverted, as the Grimm Brothers simply collected tales already in existence.
+This trope was played with, as the Grimm Brothers simply collected tales already in existence.
 Some were lightened (Little Red Riding Hood), some were darkened (Cinderella).
 The Charles Perrault version of Cinderella, which preceded the Grimm version by nearly 100 years, was adapted by Disney.

 Charles Perrault's Sleeping Beauty (properly titled "The Sleeping Beauty in the Wood") was based on the earlier tale Sun, Moon, and Talia.
 Sun, Moon, and Talia is a dark story infamous for the princess being raped by a king who is cheating on his wife, who tries to eat the resulting children.
 Perrault's Sleeping Beauty is much cleaner, with the princess getting a proper Prince Charming to rescue her from her enchanted slumber, the couple's children being born after they get married, and the evil wife is replaced by an ogre mother-in-law.
 It's still darker than most modern versions, though.